İzmir Ekonomi Üniversitesi

 The students who succeeded in this course;

-• Will be able to develop an understanding of the material and immaterial qualities of place across different scales.
+• investigate the material and immaterial dimensions of space across various scales.

-• Will be able to evaluate architecture in the broader context of its relationship with the urban environment
+• evaluate architecture in the wider context of how it relates to the urban environment.

 Course Category